Skip to main content

 • Viewing the detailed profitability breakdown requires access to Profitability and Accounting permissions.

-❗️Note: Estimated Profitability is an estimate only.
+❗️Note: Estimated Profitability is a projection only.
 Actual profitability may vary based on real job costs and execution.

 How To Configure Estimated Profitability